zaibyte/zaipkg/orpc/otcp/README.md

 otcp is not designed for big data chunk stream.
 Each request read/write will wait for the Done chan, then begins to work.
 The max size of object in Zai is 4MB, so it's okay to use this model.

+Benefits of no stream supports:

+1. Avoiding hang when the consumer of the stream is slow.
+If the consumer is blocking, the Client reader will be blocked too.
+   Although we have to do an extra copying and get higher memory usage, otcp is built for the communicating between lock & remote disk I/O, it's not a good idea to handle I/O on the connection reading.

 ## Performance Tuning